-- 1. NGOs who have a Negotiated Partnership Arrangement or other partnerships with MFAT - 2.
-Activities in which the New Zealand organisation adds little or no value, i.e. is acting only as a conduit to transfer funds - 3.
-Promotion of, or engagement in, religious or political activities - 4.
-Stand-alone feasibility studies and/or pure research (activities with small research components that comprise up to 20% of the total budget and clearly contribute to activity implementation will be considered) - 5.
-Fees or costs associated with an international branch or overseas partner of the applicant where the partner cannot demonstrate added value to the activity - 6.
-Retrospective activities - 7.
-Activities that build in profit margins beyond reasonable market rates - 8.
-Activities that appear to require indefinite funding support to achieve sustainable outcomes
+- 1. NGOs who have a Negotiated Partnership Arrangement or other partnerships with MFAT. - 2.
+Activities in which the New Zealand organisation adds little or no value, i.e. is acting only as a conduit to transfer funds. - 3.
+Promotion of, or engagement in, religious or political activities.

-9 See footnote 2 on page 2.
+&lt;sup>6 See footnote 2 on page 2.

-10 This can include funds from the New Zealand public, New Zealand citizens based offshore, New Zealand-based philanthropic organisations, income from New Zealand-based services and New Zealand-based private sector.
+&lt;sup>7 This can include funds from the New Zealand public, New Zealand citizens based offshore, New Zealand-based philanthropic organisations, income from New Zealand-based services and New Zealand-based private sector.

-- 9. Advocacy activities within New Zealand - 10.
-Activities that predominantly are the supply of goods and services for which MFAT considers a more appropriate route is via a competitive procurement process - 11.
-Activities which contravene New Zealand's international legal commitments, trade obligations, trade agreements or policy positions in international negotiations - 12.
-Equity grants or loans - 13.
-Micro-finance as part of the Activity delivery, except where the Activity is not-for-profit and where any repaid micro-finance funds and interest form a revolving fund - 14.
-One-off advisory missions - 15.
-Activities relating to manufacturing, distributing or selling arms, tobacco, alcohol, gambling products or services; and/or that negatively impact human rights, gender equity or the environment; and/or directly or indirectly support terrorists - 16.
+- 4. Stand-alone feasibility studies and/or pure research (activities with small research components that comprise up to 20% of the total budget and clearly contribute to activity implementation will be considered). - 5.
+Fees or costs associated with an international branch or overseas partner of the applicant where the partner cannot demonstrate added value to the activity. - 6.
+Retrospective activities. - 7.
+Activities that build in profit margins beyond reasonable market rates. - 8.
+Activities that appear to require indefinite funding support to achieve sustainable outcomes. - 9.
+Advocacy activities within New Zealand. - 10.
+Activities that predominantly are the supply of goods and services for which MFAT considers a more appropriate route is via a competitive procurement process. - 11.
+Activities which contravene New Zealand's international legal commitments, trade obligations, trade agreements or policy positions in international negotiations. - 12.
+Equity grants or loans. - 13.
+Micro-finance as part of the Activity delivery, except where the Activity is not-for-profit and where any repaid micro-finance funds and interest form a revolving fund. - 14.
+One-off advisory missions. - 15.
+Activities relating to manufacturing, distributing or selling arms, tobacco, alcohol, gambling products or services; and/or that negatively impact human rights, gender equity or the environment; and/or directly or indirectly support terrorists. - 16.
 Activities in which the MFAT contribution would not fall within the OECD Development Assistance Committee definition of Official Development Assistance - 17.
-Research, conferences, seminars, training events (unless these are at the community-level as part of the activity outputs) and/or exchanges to New Zealand or partner country - 18.
-Costs associated with participants attending events - 19.
-Substantial freight of goods supplied to the overseas country - 20.
-Major capital expenditure (purchase of buildings or land) - 21.
-Activities considered to be welfare activities, for example on an individual or family rather than a community basis and/or activities that are implemented long term without a clear exit strategy.
-Some examples include: - activities that involve unskilled volunteers supporting orphanages - providing food or medicinal supplies to residential care institutions - 22.
-Activities that are determined to be contrary to the interests of New Zealand - 23.
+Research, conferences, seminars, training events and/or exchanges to New Zealand or partner country. - 18.
+Costs associated with participants attending events. - 19.
+Substantial freight of goods supplied to the overseas country. - 20.
+Major capital expenditure (purchase of buildings or land). - 21.
+Activities considered to be welfare activities, for example on an individual or family rather than a community basis and or implemented long term without a clear exit strategy, for example activities that involve unskilled volunteers supporting orphanages or providing food or medicinal supplies to residential care institutions. - 22.
+Activities that are determined to be contrary to the interests of New Zealand. - 23.
 Providing funding to, inadvertently or otherwise, designated terrorist entities as listed on the New Zealand Police website.